 From background masking option usually applicable only for turntable scenarios when camera position is fixed, background is static and only object is rotating; or for fixed camera rigs, which take images simultaneously.
 Idea of such method is that captured images of the background (that wouldn't change during the image acquisition process) and use such "empty" images for the masks generation.
 Workflow can be used in Professional and Standard versions.

-Please note that for each camera placement you will need to use own mask.
+Please note, that for each camera placement you will need to use own mask.
 For example if you use two capturing positions, each of them will require it's own "empty" background image.

 Generally your workflow should be:

 1. Add photos using Add Photos... command from the Workflow menu.